lidaof/smaht-donor/content/en/scientific-research-team/_index.md

 {{< img src="SMaHT24AnnualMeeting.gif" alt="GIF showcasing images of SMaHT network members engaging at the 2024 Annual Meeting" >}}

-GIF showcasing a series of images featuring SMaHT network members engaging at the 2024 Annual Meeting.
-The images highlight group discussions, presentations, and candid moments of collaboration and connection
+A series of images featuring SMaHT network members engaging at the 2024 Annual Meeting.
+The images highlight group discussions, presentations, and candid moments of collaboration and connection.

 ## SMaHT Scientific Website